 For the proposed Westway project, HCI performed a monumental task and created a detailed shoreline reconstruction for the New York State Department of Transportation (see Rutsch et al. 1983).
-Analysis of borings, taken both inboard and offshore, and early maps and atlases, showed that at the time of European Contact West and Marginal Streets were submerged beneath the Hudson River.
+A similar analysis was compiled by Dr. Weiss for the Route 9A Reconstruction project in 1989.
+Analysis of borings, taken both inboard and offshore, and early maps and atlases, showed that at the time of European Contact Twelfth Avenue and Marginal Streets were submerged beneath the Hudson River.
 Woodland and Contact period sites would be situated further east of the project site on land that was exposed and available for use during those periods.
-However, when water tables were lowered prehistorically, during the Paleo through Terminal Archaic periods, the submerged shoreline was exposed and the Hudson River's boundary rested further west than it is today.
-These historically submerged, but prehistorically exposed, areas may have once been used for resource procurement or settlement.
+However, when water tables were lowered prehistorically, during the Paleo through Terminal Archaic periods, the submerged shoreline was exposed and the Hudson River's boundary rested further west than it These historically submerged, but prehistorically is today. exposed, areas may have once been used for resource procurement or settlement.

-The following is a synopsis of conclusions reached for the paleoenvironmental study performed by Richard R. Pardi and Dennis Weiss of Queens College and City College (for a full description of research conducted, see Rutsch et al. 1983: Appendix 2).
-Radiocarbon and chemical samples from cores were used to establish the prehistoric development of the shoreline.
-A topographic map was then constructed depicting the locations and elevations of shoreline features as they changed through time.
+The following is a synopsis of conclusions reached for the paleoenvironmental studies performed by Richard R. Pardi and Dennis Weiss of Queens College and City College, for the 1983 Westway Project, and by Dr. Dennis Weiss, for the Route 9A Reconstruction project.
+Radiocarbon and chemical samples from cores were used to establish the prehistoric development of the shoreline. Α topographic map was then constructed depicting the locations and elevations of shoreline features as they changed through time.
 These locations were then compared to the known settlement patterns prevalent at each specific point in time.
-Specific areas were then identified as being potentially sensitive for prehistoric habitation based on topography and site characteristics which may have affected settlement patterns, as described above.
+Specific areas were then as being potentially sensitive for identified prehistoric habitation based on topography and site characteristics which may have affected settlement patterns, as described above.
 These identified areas are currently deeply buried beneath nineteenth century fill inboard of the bulkhead wall, and/or river silts outboard of the bulkhead wall.